Apprenticeship

 If you are already studying in Tredu and wish to make a switch to apprenticeship, discuss the matter with your teacher.

-Apprenticeships can be used to study any vocational upper secondary qualification, further vocational qualification or specialist vocational qualification.
+• Apprenticeships can be used to study any vocational upper secondary qualification, further vocational qualification or specialist vocational qualification.
 You can choose to complete the full degree, study one or few qualification units, or focus on a certain competence area.

-- You can find out more about different vocational qualifications on the Studyinfo-website
+• You can find out more about different vocational qualifications on the Studyinfo-website

+• You should have a job ready before the apprenticeship starts.
 You can sign an apprenticeship contract for your current job or for a new job.

-You should have a job ready before the apprenticeship starts.
-The apprentice will independently look for a job in the field that is suitable for the studies.
+The apprentice will independently look for a job in the chosen field of study.

 You can find an apprenticeship, for example, through a summer job, labour market training, previous employers, a training contract, a hobby, a family business or by contacting companies directly.